-The next step is to configure a pseudowire-port (pw-port) that will be used for terminating services.
+The next step is to configure a pseudowire-port (pw-port) to be used for terminating services.
 The creation of the pw-port creates a new context in which the only required configuration is to define the encapsulation type as dot1q or qinq.
-In this instance, the pw-port will support encap-type qinq.
+In this instance, the pw-port supports encap-type qinq.